A Quick 10-Point Checklist for Managing Risks to Food Safety in a Storage & Distribution Environment

 • Regularly check and rotate stock to minimize expired products.

-7. Develop and Follow a Cleaning and Sanitization Schedule
+7. Develop and Follow a Cleaning and Sanitation Schedule

 8. Provide Employee Training

-• Provide comprehensive training on food safety practices, including allergen control and cross-contamination prevention.
+• Provide comprehensive training on food safety practices, including good personal hygiene practices, temperature control, cleaning and sanitation, and pest control practices.

 • Conduct regular refresher courses to keep employees updated on best practices.